johnpuddephatt/stgeorges/_pages/privacy.md

 ---
-layout: page
+layout: page-simple
 hidden: true
 title: Safeguarding Statement
+description:
-description: "• St George’s Lupset Ltd (St George’s) is committed to and takes its duty of safeguarding and promoting the well-being of all children, young people and vulnerable adults and protecting them from harm, seriously. \n• St George’s recognises that children, young people and some adults can be vulnerable and rely
+  "• St George’s Lupset Ltd (St George’s) is committed to and takes its duty of safeguarding and promoting the well-being of all children, young people and vulnerable adults and protecting them from harm, seriously. \n• St George’s recognises that children, young people and some adults can be vulnerable and rely